 - In most years when the price usually declines as harvest approaches, you are guaranteed a predetermined amount of income per acre - In a year of rising prices, a production shortfall would be compensated at the higher market-based harvest price.
-This is critical if any lost production must be replaced at higher market prices for on farm feeding or to fulfill delivery on a forward contract.
+This is critical if any lost production must be replaced at higher market prices to fulfill delivery on a forward contract.